gryf/uc1541/README.rst

 ===================================================
-Midnight Commander virtual filesystem for d64 files
+Midnight Commander virtual filesystem for C64 disks
 ===================================================

 This extfs provides an access to disk image files for the Commodore